How to Advertise A Craft Show

 Art and Craft Vendors Can't Find Your Art Festival, Craft Fair

 How to Get Art and Craft Vendors to My Show

 Art Festival and Craft Show Expert

-Shasta McLaughlin provides articles, hints and tips, checklists and more for artists and crafters that sell handmade crafts who want to save time looking for shows, packing for fairs, and get more sales at festivals.
+Shasta McLaughlin provides articles, hints and tips, checklists and more for craft show promoters that sell booths at handmade art and craft show who want to sell more booths, increase the variety and quality of crafts sold at their fair or festival, and get more profits at festivals.